hashicorp/terraform-website/content/source/docs/cloud/api/admin/index.html.md

 page_title: "Admin - API Docs - Terraform Cloud"
 ---

-# Private Terraform Enterprise Admin API Documentation
+# Terraform Enterprise Admin API Documentation

+-> **Terraform Enterprise feature:** The admin API is exclusive to Terraform Enterprise, and can only be used by the admins and operators who install and maintain their organization's Terraform Enterprise instance.

--> These API endpoints are available in Private Terraform Enterprise as of version 201807-1.
+-> These API endpoints are available in Terraform Enterprise as of version 201807-1.

-Private Terraform Enterprise provides an API to allow administrators to configure and support their installation.
+Terraform Enterprise provides an API to allow administrators to configure and support their installation.

 See the navigation sidebar for the list of available endpoints.